-With the help of Ichiro Itano, Toshihiro Hirano, Narumi Kakinouchi, Sadami Morikawa, & Kazutaka Miyatake the DAICON IV Film from 1983 is generally considered the beginning of what would become the animation studio known as Gainax.
+With the help of Ichiro Itano, Toshihiro Hirano, Narumi Kakinouchi, Sadami Morikawa, & Kazutaka Miyatake, the DAICON IV Film from 1983 is generally considered the beginning of what would become the animation studio known as Gainax.
 The studio would make its official debut with the classic movie Royal Space Force: The Wings of Honneamise, which will be getting a new release by Maiden Japan at the end of this month.
 Anyway, Gainax is now known as one of the most influential studios in anime, but even that studio has its super-obscure titles that they seemingly refuse to even list on their own "Works" page.
-In April 2011 I reviewed the most infamous of Gainax's ignored works: Their excellent anime adaptation of Kazuhiko Shimamoto's Blazing Transfer Student, which proudly called itself an OLA/Original Laser Animation (only available on laserdisc!) & bombed to the point where it was quickly released on VHS & then never heard from again.
+In April 2011, I reviewed the most infamous of Gainax's ignored works, the excellent anime adaptation of Kazuhiko Shimamoto's Blazing Transfer Student.
+It proudly called itself an OLA/Original Laser Animation (only available on laserdisc!), but bombed to the point where it was quickly released on VHS & then never heard from again.
 Well, that's not the only anime that Gainax doesn't acknowledge, so let's take a look at what else they offered from 1989-1991, only to never speak of again (& never even get fansubbed), starting with 1989's Beat Shot!!.

 Kyoichi Sasuga is an up-and-coming golf player who enters the local tournament in order to show off his skills on the links...
 And hopefully show off his "skills" with some women in the process.
 His biggest opposition on the links, though, is Akihiko Hanamatsuri, who might just be his toughest rival.